-The likelihood that P. calceolariae will enter Western Australia as a result of trade in table grapes from California, be distributed in a viable state to a susceptible host, establish in Western Australia and subsequently spread within Western Australia is: LOW.
+The likelihood that P. calceolariae and Pl. kraunhiae will enter Western Australia as a result of trade in table grapes from California, be distributed in a viable state to a susceptible host, establish in Western Australia and subsequently spread within Western Australia is: LOW.

-The consequences of the establishment P. calceolariae in Western Australia have been estimated previously for table grapes from Chile (Biosecurity Australia 2005).
-That assessment used the same methodology as described in Chapter 2 of this report.
-The ratings from that assessment can be used in this review for Western Australia because the geographic level in the consequence impact scores did not exceed Regional.
-The estimate of impact scores from that analysis is provided below:
+The consequences of the establishment P. calceolariae and Pl. kraunhiae in Western Australia have been estimated previously for table grapes from Chile (Biosecurity Australia 2005) and Korea (Biosecurity Australia 2011b).
+Those assessments used the same methodology as described in Chapter 2 of this report.
+The ratings from those assessments can be used in this review for Western Australia because the geographic level in the consequence impact scores did not exceed Regional.
+The estimate of impact scores from those assessments are provided below: